Traditional Folk Songs: "No land is lovelier"

 Chorwerk Ruhr is an integral part of Kultur Ruhr GmbH, funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia.

-Season 2025/26
+Season 2026/27

-Florian Helgath is a regular guest with the RIAS Kammerchor, Chor des Bayerischen Rundfunks, SWR Vokalensemble, MDR Rundfunkchor Leipzig, The Norwegian Soloists' Choir, Netherlands Radio Choir, Choeur de Radio France, Gulbenkian Choir, Coro da Música Porto, Flemish Radio Choir and Croatian Radio Symphony & Choir.
+Florian Helgath is a regular guest with the RIAS Kammerchor, Chor des Bayerischen Rundfunks, SWR Vokalensemble, NDR Vokalensemble, MDR Rundfunkchor Leipzig, The Norwegian Soloists' Choir, Netherlands Radio Choir, Choeur de Radio France, Gulbenkian Choir, Coro da Música Porto, Flemish Radio Choir and Croatian Radio Symphony & Choir.

-He has also worked with orchestras such as the Gulbenkian Orchestra, Aarhus Symphony, Denmark Philharmonic, Stavanger Symphony, Brussels Philharmonic, Odense Symphony, Münchner Rundfunkorchester, WDR Funkhausorchester, Munich and Bochum Symphony Orchestra, Dortmund and Duisburg Philharmonic Orchestra, Zurich Chamber Orchestra and Ensemble Resonanz.
+He has also worked with orchestras such as the Gulbenkian Orchestra, Aarhus Symphony, Odense Symphony, Denmark Philharmonic, Stavanger Symphony, Brussels Philharmonic, Münchner Rundfunkorchester, WDR Funkhausorchester, Munich and Bochum Symphony Orchestra, Dortmund and Duisburg Philharmonic Orchestra, Zurich Chamber Orchestra, Ensemble Resonanz, Akademie für Alte Musik Berlin, Freiburg Barockorchester, Concerto Köln, B'Rock Orchestra and Orchestra La Scintilla of the Zurich Opera.

 Florian Helgath's discography includes numerous highly acclaimed albums such as Carré/Chorbuch with Chorwerk Ruhr on the Coviello Classics label (Preis der deutschen Schallplattenkritik 2022), the album Geistliche Gesänge with works by J.S.
-Bach, Reger, Knut Nystedt with the MDR Rundfunkchor
+Bach, Reger, Knut Nystedt with MDR Rundfunkchor (ICMA Award 2017) or Da Pacem: Echo of the Reformation with RIAS Kammerchor and Capella de la Torre (ECHO Klassik 2017).
+His latest album focuses on Frank Martin and Swiss composers of the 20th century with the Zürcher Sing-Akademie (Claves Records).

 From 2009 to 2015 Florian Helgath conducted the Danish Radio Choir in Copenhagen and led the Via Nova Choir Munich from 2008 to 2016.
 With this ensemble he has conducted numerous world premieres and has been awarded international prizes.